 Across Australia, extreme weather comes and goes with the seasons.
 Fires, flood, droughts and storms have formed part of the short- and long-term cycles of weather on this continent forever.

-On the back of an unusually early and extremely destructive start to the fire season, Animal Health Australia are urging livestock producers to closely consider the needs of their animals before, during and after a natural disaster.
+As we move further into summer and the fire danger continues to escalate, Animal Health Australia are urging livestock producers to closely consider the needs of their animals before, during and after a natural disaster.

 Naturally, in the heat of the moment, you do whatever you need to do to ensure that lives are not lost.
 However, according to Dr Simon Humphrys, AHA’s Executive Manager, Biosecurity and Product Integrity, any amount of time spent in planning can save you from significant problems down the line.

 Dr Humphrys acknowledged there’s a lot to take into account, explaining that “while you’d be forgiven for not evacuating with a copy of your biosecurity plan, the recovery phase of a disaster has big implications for animal health, often changed biosecurity risks, and keeping a business running under challenging circumstances,”